IBM/aspera-cli/docs/README.erb.md

 - If a self-managed Aspera node is used, then a **node user admin** must be created:
   It has no `docroot` but has at least one file restriction (for testing, one can use `*` to accept creation of an access key with any storage root path).
-  Refer to the Aspera HSTS documentation.
+  See the Aspera HSTS documentation.

 - If Cloud Pak for integration is used, then the node admin is created automatically.

 - If Aspera on Cloud or ATS is used, then the SaaS API for access key creation is used.

 > [!NOTE]
-> Refer to [HSTS manual](https://www.ibm.com/docs/en/ahts): `Access key authentication` section for more details on access key creation.
+> See [HSTS manual](https://www.ibm.com/docs/en/ahts): `Access key authentication` section for more details on access key creation.

 In the next sections, we will assume that an access key has been created and that <%=tool%> is configured to use this access key by default using `node`.